 Child Custody & Visitation

 Creating child custody and visitation agreements that function and meet everyone’s goals can be very difficult and, in some cases, impossible.
-Few parents want to cede any of the time that they share with their children or the right to have a final say on matters related to the raising of the child.
+Few parents want to cede any of the time they share with their children or the right to have a final say on matters related to the raising of their children.

 Prior to a divorce, a child’s parents operate as a single unit for the most part.
 After the divorce, the child’s time must be divided.
 This will generally work out to mean that the child will live with one parent and the other parent would have visitation.

-Frank Flanagan, Newport child custody lawyer, is skilled at helping create child custody and visitation arrangements that are functional now and years to come.
-Attorney Flanagan is a former Navy JAG officer and taught family law at the Navy Justice School and is a former adjunct professor at Salve Regina University in Newport, Rhode Island.
+Newport child custody Attorney Frank Flanagan is skilled at helping create child custody and visitation/parenting time arrangements that are equitable to both parents.
+Attorney Flanagan is a former Navy JAG officer and taught family law at the Navy Justice School as well as a former adjunct professor at Salve Regina University in Newport, Rhode Island.

 Contact us today to schedule a free initial consultation.

 Physical and Legal Custody